 The first organisation with official Japanese authority to teach Aikido in Britain was the Aikikai of Great-Britain, founded in 1968 and headed by Kazuo Chiba Sensei.
 In 1977, it was renamed the British Aikido Federation (BAF) with Minoru Kanetsuka Sensei as its technical director.

-Sensei Ken Marsden began practising Aikido in 1971, first under Chiba Sensei, then under Kanetsuka Sensei, with whom he still actively studies.
+Sensei Ken Marsden began practising Aikido in 1971, first under Chiba Sensei, then under Kanetsuka Sensei.
 Sensei Marsden is a Hombu recognised Shihan, senior instructor and member of the BAF’s technical and grading committees.